The-Politico/politico-services-api/README.md

 If you make a change to a component app, then you'll need to do the following:

 1. Update the requirement in your local env.
+(If you're having weird caching issues with new versions not being found try running `export PIP_NO_CACHE_DIR=false`)

 ```
     $ pipenv install my-pluggable-app==0.1.0